 Where possible, children are involved in assessment.
 This encourages pupils to take responsibility for their own learning by teaching them to evaluate their own achievement and that of their peers against shared learning outcomes/WAGOLLs.
 It helps them to identify their own strengths and areas for improvement.
 We aim to foster a self-reflective learning culture which promotes independence in learning.

 Examples:

-- Individual pupil target /targets for writing and maths. - Use of WAGOLLs (What a good one looks like). - Children reflect on what learning powers they have used (including ELLI). - Children consider which learning zone they are in red /danger, purple /challenged and blue/comfort. - Responsive marking and comments from the children to NS (next steps) advice and editing to improve their learning. - Regular on-going reviews of learning. - Pupil letters linked to Annual Reports to parents.
+- Use of WAGOLLs (What a good one looks like). - Children reflect on what helps them/hinders their learning - Children consider which learning zone they are in red /danger, purple /challenged and blue/comfort by using the marking tubs at the end of lessons. - Responsive marking and comments from the children to NS (next steps) advice and editing to improve their learning. - Regular on-going reviews of learning. - Pupil letters linked to Annual Reports to parents.

-Peer critique gives the children the opportunity to provide warm and cool feedback to each other which strengthens their learning.
-Children are taught to 'be kind, be helpful and be specific'.
+Peer critique gives the children the opportunity to provide kind, helpful and specific feedback to each other to strengthen their learning.